-This could be an ideal opportunity for telecom companies to participate in a purposeful initiative that will greatly increase the scope of science surrounding the deep ocean, all while utilizing their current infrastructure without interrupting any of their critical processes.
-So now we pose the question — which of our industry partners are ready to explore the possibilities?
+This could be an ideal opportunity for telecom companies to participate in a purposeful initiative that will greatly increase the scope of the science surrounding the deep ocean, all while utilizing their current infrastructure without interrupting any of their critical processes.
+So now we pose the question of which of our industry partners is ready to explore the possibilities?

 For more information, please see the following sources: